shijian2001/shijian2001.github.io/README.md

 *If you want to discuss relevant research topics or potential collaborations, feel free to send me an email.*

 ## 📢 News
+[05/31/2025] Our paper [Attributed Synthetic Data Generation for Domain-specific Zero-shot Image Classification](https://arxiv.org/abs/2504.04510) got accepted as an **Oral Presentation (top 15%)** at ICME 2025!

 [04/08/2025] A new preprint is released!
 Check [Investigating the Scaling Effect of Instruction Templates for Training Multimodal Language Model](https://arxiv.org/abs/2412.08307) for more details!

-[03/21/2025] Our paper [Attributed Synthetic Data Generation for Domain-specific Zero-shot Image Classification](https://arxiv.org/abs/2504.04510) got accepted at ICME 2025!

 ## 📝 Selected Research
 (\* denotes equal contribution)